-The 5 Healthiest Protein Bars
+The 15 Healthiest Protein Bars

 EPIC Chicken Sesame BBQ

-$22 for a box of 12, amazon.com
+$28.99 for a box of 12, amazon.com

-Oatmega’s bars have a lot going for them.
-This chocolatey one has 14g of whey protein from grass-fed cows and just 5g of sugar, and packs in 7g of fiber.
-One note of caution on whey protein: These bars contain both whey protein isolate and whey protein concentrate.
-Both can upset digestion in some people, depending on your sensitivity.
-And the concentrate form has more lactose, so if you’re intolerant, this one isn’t for you.
+The Nutrition Facts: This bar is under 200 calories, has just 5g of sugar, and packs in 7g of fiber and 14g of protein.
+One note of caution—these bars contain both whey protein isolate and whey protein concentrate.
+Both can cause an upset stomach in some people..
+And the concentrate form of whey has more lactose than milk itself, so if you’re intolerant, this one isn’t for you.

-$20 for a variety pack of 12, amazon.com
+$14.32 for a variety pack of 12, amazon.com

 Clif Whole Lotta